EpicGamesExt/PixelStreamingInfrastructure/README.md

 import mySignaling from './my-signaling'; // Our own signaling stuff.

-// Create a WebRTC SdpRecvEndpoint to send media to the remote endpoint. const sdpRecvEndpoint = await sdpBridge.createSdpSendEndpoint({
+// Create a WebRTC SdpRecvEndpoint to send media to the remote endpoint. const sdpRecvEndpoint = await sdpBridge.createSdpRecvEndpoint({
   // A mediasoup WebRtcTransport or PlainTransport.
   transport: transport,
   // RTP capabilities of the remote endpoint.
 Must be a subseet of the